Salt (cryptography)

-A new salt is randomly generated for each password.
-Typically, the salt and the password (or its version after key stretching) are concatenated and fed to a cryptographic hash function, and the output hash value (but not the original password) is stored with the salt in a database.
-Hashing allows later authentication without keeping and therefore risking exposure of the plaintext password if the authentication data store is compromised.
-Salts don't need to be encrypted or stored separately from the hashed password itself, because even if an attacker has access to the database with the hash values and the salts, the correct use of said salts will hinder common attacks.
+Typically, a unique salt is randomly generated for each password.
+The salt and the password (or its version after key stretching) are concatenated and fed to a cryptographic hash function, and the output hash value is then stored with the salt in a database.
+The salt does not need to be encrypted, because knowing the salt would not help the attacker.